TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ' %}

 ## Motivation
-Here's a question: when reading the below two setup approaches, which of them convey it better what setup the test needs in order to verify a certain behavior?
+Here's a question: Which of the following two approaches conveys the relevant test setup better?
 ```kotlin
 val fixtJourney = Journey(
     "",